The international break continues on Sunday but don’t bash your head against the wall just yet – we might actually see some goal-mouth action.

 Portugal were thrashed 4-0 by Germany in their first game of the 2014 World Cup.
 They were unable to recover sufficiently in their next two fixtures, drawing 2-2 with the USA and winning 2-1 against Ghana, crashing out in the group stages.

 Portugal and the 2016 European Championships

-After three disappointing draws in the group stages, Portugal only managed to get through to the knockout stages of the Euros by virtue of being one of the third-placed teams with the most points as the last 16 was assembled.
-From then on, however, the team would still keep up their habit of drawing in 90 minutes.
+After three disappointing draws in the group stages, Portugal only managed to scrape through to the knockout stages by virtue of being one of the best third-placed teams.
+From then on, the team would maintain their habit of drawing in 90 minutes.

-Their round of 16 tie against Croatia went the distance into extra time, but Portugal saved themselves from the lottery of penalties with a 117th-minute winner from the experienced Ricardo Quaresma firing the Selecao into the quarter-finals.
+Their round-of-16 tie against Croatia went the distance, but Portugal spared themselves the lottery of penalties with a 117th-minute winner from the experienced Ricardo Quaresma.

 Legends of the Selecao

 Eusebio was a crucial player not only because of his incredible achievements on the field of play, but because he paved the way for his fellow African players to star in Europe.
 He passed away in January 2014 and was mourned across the world.